MythTV/mythtv/mythtv/html/backend/README.md

 # Backend

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.0.3.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli).

 ## Development server

+- Startup a copy of mythbackend, as the local dev server will proxy api calls to it.
+- Edit `src/proxy.conf.js` and ensure the `target` is set to point to the backend started in the previous step.
-Run `ng serve` for a dev server.
+- Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding